Yellow Sky: Plot

 In 1867, a gang led by James "Stretch" Dawson (Gregory Peck) robs a bank and, chased by soldiers, choose to cross the salt flats of Death Valley.
-After an arduous journey, collapsing from heat and dehydration, the outlaws come upon a ghost town called Yellow Sky and its only residents, a tough young woman called Mike (Anne Baxter) and her prospector grandfather (James Barton).
+After an arduous journey, collapsing from heat and dehydration, the outlaws come upon a ghost town called Yellow Sky and its only residents, a tough young woman called Mike (Anne Baxter) and her gold prospector grandfather (James Barton).
 Stretch is attracted to Mike.
 While the men recover from their ordeal at a spring, gambler Dude (Richard Widmark) snoops around.
 Dude tells the others that the old man is mining gold, but Stretch is unimpressed.
 The next day, Mike and Grandpa take to the hills.
 A confrontation between Stretch and Dude over the leadership of the gang is interrupted by Mike shooting at them.
 However, when Grandpa is hit in the leg by a ricochet, Mike surrenders.

 Back in the house, Grandpa is persuaded into a deal to split his gold, worth roughly $50,000 by his estimate.
 At the spring, Lengthy (John Russell) grabs Mike, forcing himself on her. the young Bull Run (Robert Arthur) intervenes to protect her and Lengthy holds him underwater.
 Stretch rescues him and holds Lengthy's head underwater until he nearly drowns.
 That night, Stretch approaches Mike again, this time cleaned up to make a better impression on her.
 He assures her and Grandpa that he will keep to the bargain, swearing on a bible, with Dude eavesdropping.

 The next day, a large band of Apaches appear while the gang is at the mine digging up the gold.
 Grandpa tells Stretch that he convinced his Apache friends to return to the reservation and that he told them nothing about the gang.
 In gratitude for the old man not sending the Indians to wipe out his gang, Stretch tells his men that they will share the gold, but Dude has convinced them to join him against Stretch and take all of the gold.
 Dude draws his gun and fires on Stretch.
 A shootout amongst the rocks ensues with the gang against Stretch.
 Mike shows up and helps a wounded Stretch back to her home.
 Not wanting to spend the rest of their lives looking over their shoulders for Stretch, the gang surrounds the house.

 In the ensuing gunfight they think that Stretch has been killed.
 Dude wants all the gold for himself and shoots at Lengthy, but misses.
 Bull Run is also shot and fatally wounded by Dude and so Walrus (Charles Kemper) and Half Pint (Harry Morgan) decide to help Stretch.
 Stretch goes after Dude and Lengthy, who have gone into the town to escape.
 A deadly three-sided shootout in the saloon follows.
 A frantic Mike finds Dude and Lengthy dead inside and Stretch unconscious but still breathing.
 After Stretch recovers, he, Walrus and Half Pint, who is now wearing Dude's clothes, return to the bank they robbed and give back the stolen money.
 Then, they ride off with Mike and Grandpa.